CT56567/pleasy/README.md

 <details>

-**<summary>proddown: Overwrite a specified local site with production 👷 </summary>**
+**<summary>proddown: Overwrite the stage site with production 👷 </summary>**
 Usage: pl proddown [OPTION] ...
 [SITE]
 This script is used to overwrite a local site with the actual external production site.
 Note: If the local site will be deleted if it already exists.
 Production will be downloaded to stg_[SITE].
 The external site details are set in pl.yml under 'prod:'.

 Mandatory arguments to long options are mandatory for short options too.
   -h --help               Display help (Currently displayed)